Worried about inflation? Time to refresh your personal finance checklist

 Go over your personal finance checklist as often as you would like, but make sure to review it at least once a year.

-Make it a habit to give yourself a financial checkup to keep your expenses and savings on track, and then review them again in the following year to see how you have fared in 2023.
+Make it a habit to give yourself a financial checkup to keep your expenses and savings on track, and then review them again in the following year to see how you have fared in the past year.

 Disclaimers